AnimMouse/batch-files/README.md

 # AnimMouse's Batch Programs
-This is all my batch files that I have made.
+This is a collection of batch files I wrote.

+## Summary